Lochte flops: Olympic career likely over after 7th in 200 IM

 “Obviously, I want to go in there and win.
 I'm as competitive as anyone,” Murphy said.
 “But it doesn't make or break my life.”

 Bryce Mefford took the likely second Olympic spot behind Murphy in 1:54.79.
-No one else was within a second of him.
+No one else was within a second of the top two.

 Lazor had just missed out on a spot in the 100 breast, settling for third in an event that King has dominated.

-But the 26-year-old Lazor, a native of Michigan, earned her first trip to the Olympics in the longer breaststroke event.
+But the 26-year-old Michigan native earned her first trip to the Olympics in the longer breaststroke event.

 Lazor's winning time was 2:21.07, a comfortable distance ahead of King at 2:21.75.